B&B Theatres buys Venice's Frank Theater, plans reopening Friday

-B&B Theatres, new owners of the theater at 2101 Tamiami Trail, have shut down the complex and announced it will reopen Friday as B&B Theaters Galleria Stadium 11.
+B&B Theatres, new owners of the theater at 2101 South Tamiami Trail, shut it down, to reopen as B&B Theaters Galleria Stadium 11 beginning Friday.

-“We were looking for the best theater operator.
-We found B&B Theaters’ with a reputation for service and innovation,” Cassidy said.
+“We were looking for the best theater operator and we found B&B Theaters, with a reputation for service and innovation,” Cassidy said.
 “We are delighted a nationally known theater operator has agreed to come to Venice.”

 Family owned and operated since 1924, B&B Theatres began when Elmer Bills Sr. opened a movie house in Salisbury, Missouri, where the future Mrs. Bills played the piano for silent movies.
 During the company’s 95 years — and four generations of family involvement — it has seen the coming of sound, color, Technicolor, stadium seating, multiplexes, recliners and digital cinema.